Discover the five highlights in Dharawal National Park, a beautiful and unspoiled protected area just south of Sydney.

-If you’re looking for a quiet alternative to the larger and more popular national parks in Greater Sydney, Dharawal National Park near Campbelltown deserves your attention.
+If you’re after a peaceful alternative to the larger, more popular national parks around Greater Sydney, Dharawal National Park near Campbelltown is well worth your attention.

 About Dharawal National Park